the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 ## Usage

-To define a component that supports inline props:
+To define a component that supports inline-props:

 ```javascript
 // Starting from a conventional render-prop component: